Steven Banks: Writing

 In 1998, Banks began writing for Nickelodeon's animated series CatDog.
 He wrote several CatDog books as well.
 He continued working for Nickelodeon, penning several SpongeBob books (including The Big Halloween Scare, which actually charted on The New York Times bestseller list).

 In 2001, Banks was a freelance writer for season 2 of The Fairly OddParents.

 In 2002, Banks was named head writer for The Adventures of Jimmy Neutron, Boy Genius, and in 2004, he was nominated for one of the 56th Annual Writers Guild Awards for the episode Rescue Jet Fusion.

-In 2004, he wrote for Hi Hi Puffy AmiYumi, an animated series from the Cartoon Network about the adventures of real-life J-pop music stars Ami Onuki and Yumi Yoshimura.

-In late 2004, he became a story editor and then head writer for SpongeBob SquarePants for seasons 4, 5, 6, 7, 8, and 9.
-He was nominated for an Emmy in 2008 for the SpongeBob episode he wrote, "The Two Faces of Squidward."
+In late 2004, he wrote for Hi Hi Puffy AmiYumi, an animated series from the Cartoon Network about the adventures of real-life J-pop music stars Ami Onuki and Yumi Yoshimura, and became a story editor and then head writer for SpongeBob SquarePants for seasons 4-9.
+He was nominated for an Emmy in 2008 for the SpongeBob episode he wrote, "The Two Faces of Squidward".

 Banks and Penn Jillette also collaborated in writing Love Tapes – an unconventional love story for the stage which premiered in February 2005 at Sacred Fools Theater in Hollywood.

 Banks' novel, King of the Creeps, was published by [Knopf] in 2006.

 In 2009, he collaborated with the dance company Pilobolus co-creating a full-evening piece, Shadowland, currently touring internationally.

-He developed the CGI series and wrote the pilot for Nickelodeon's Planet Sheen.
+He developed the CGI series and wrote the pilot for Nickelodeon's Planet Sheen in 2010.

-His play, Looking at Christmas, opened in New York at The Flea Theater on November 20, 2010, and was filmed by a local television station WNET.
+Banks' play, Looking at Christmas, opened in New York at The Flea Theater on November 20, 2010, and was filmed by local television station WNET.
 That play aired on WNET the following year in December 2011.

-Banks was profiled in the New York Times Sunday Arts & Leisure Section on November 28, 2010.
+He was profiled in the New York Times' Sunday Arts & Leisure Section on November 28, 2010.